 Do your research and shop around

 Make sure you research rates through traditional banking channels and mortgage brokers to find the best rate possible for your financial situation.
+The Central Coast boasts a variety of lenders from the “Big 4” to Community banks.

 Remember securing a loan isn’t always about the interest rate.
 With credit tightening for property investors, your Loan to Value Ratio (LVR) will be crucial in determining your interest rate.
 To calculate your interest rate, the lender will divide the amount of the loan you require by the value of the property.